dinbrca/email-templating-guide/README.md

 This guide was created after having issues while working at Green Invoice to refactor our transaction email system.

-This guide was built upon my experiences and others.
+This guide was built upon my experiences and others and comes to help solving most of the issues of email templating.

-## Contribution
+## Contributions
-Contribution is welcomed, we will merge any pull request happily.
+Contributions are welcomed, we will merge any pull request happily.

+If you add a note please try to follow the way shown in here such as: before, after pictures, code examples.

 ## Introduction
 Some general email guidelines: